Hives/hives.github.io/_posts/2019-02-13-trouble-using-ssh-to-connect-to-github.md

 > using an SSH connection made over the HTTPS port.
 Most firewall rules should
 > allow this, but proxy servers may interfere.

-It's talking about cloning there, but I guess it means SSH-ing in general?
-So I think my friend's internet connection was preventing me connecting to GitHub's SSH port (22), but it was happy for me to connect to the HTTPS port (443).
+It's talking about cloning there, but I guess it applied to SSH-ing to GitHub in general?
+So I think my friend's internet connection was preventing me connecting to GitHub's SSH port (22), but it was happy for me to connect to the HTTPS port (443).  ¯\\\_(ツ)\_/¯
-¯\\\_(ツ)\_/¯

 I've left those lines commented out in my ~/.ssh/config in case I ever need them again.